misiekofski/docker-for-testers/3_using_dockerfile/readme.md

 ENV MYSQL_ROOT_PASSWORD=#tylkopiwo
 ```

-3. When you are in console in folder with second excercise you can run command:
+3. When you are in console in folder with this excercise you can run command:

 ```ps
 docker build -t pijsql .